bdrobinson/mm-holidays-site/src/content/contact.md

 ---

 ## Booking
-Bookings for M+M 2022 will open in early 2022.
+Bookings for M+M 2022 are now open!
+You can fill out our [online booking form here](/booking).

 ## Email